kiranvshah/chatgpt-helper/README.md

 ### Pricing

-The ChatGPT API is charged by OpenAI at $0.002 / 1K tokens, charged directly to your OpenAI account.
+The GPT-3.5 API is charged by OpenAI at $0.002 / 1K tokens, while the GPT-4 API comes at $0.03 / 1K tokens.
+This is charged directly to your OpenAI account.
 To use this extension, you must set up billing on your account.
 Find more info about pricing at https://openai.com/pricing#chat.

+## Configuration

+### Switching Between Models

+In order to switch the model between GPT-3.5 (default) and GPT-4:

+1. `Ctrl` + `,` to open Preferences.
+2. Search for `chatgpt-helper.model`.
+3. Use the dropdown to switch between GPT-3.5 and GPT-4.